 Here are the details of maps for Wednesbury:

-The many features include the town centre shown in detail with all buildings neatly delineated, tramways, St Peter's church, St John's church, St Bartholomew's church, Monway Collieries (disused), Walsall Canal, Monway Branch canal, Willingsworth Collieries (disused), Gosepel Oak area, Moorcroft Old Colliery, Doe Bank area, GWR railway with Wednesbury station and goods station, Brunswick Sidings, LNWR Princes End Branch with Ocker Hill station, LNWR South Staffordshire Line with Wednesbury station an stretch of Darlaston Branch, several large factories etc. On the reverse we include extracts from a 1901 directory.
+The many features include the town centre shown in detail with all buildings neatly delineated, tramways, St Peter's church, St John's church, St Bartholomew's church, Monway Collieries (disused), Walsall Canal, Monway Branch canal, Willingsworth Collieries (disused), Gospel Oak area, Moorcroft Old Colliery, Doe Bank area, GWR railway with Wednesbury station and goods station, Brunswick Sidings, LNWR Princes End Branch with Ocker Hill station, LNWR South Staffordshire Line with Wednesbury station an stretch of Darlaston Branch, several large factories etc.

 The map links up with Staffordshire Sheet 63.13 Darlaston to the north, 67.04 Bradley to the west, 68.02 Mesty Croft to the east and 68.05 Great Bridge to the south.